 There are a total of 365 steps from the tower entrance, and for safety reasons, only 30 people can enter at a time.

 From the tower of Stockholm City Hall, you can see the picture-postcard view of the world of Stockholm, which is formed from a total of 14 islands and is filled with colorful buildings.

 Other views include the old Swedish town of Gamla Stan, located on the other side of Lake Mälaren, which leads to the Baltic Sea.

 By the way, Gamla Stan was also the model for the Ghibli movie “KiKi’s Delivery Service.”https://hokuou-info.com/2022/06/06/gamla-stan/

 The Blue Hall, where the commemorative dinner will be held

-The venue for the Nobel Prize Dinner held every December is a space called the “Blue Hall” in Stockholm City Hall.
+The venue for the Nobel Prize Dinner held every December is the “Blue Hall” in Stockholm City Hall.

-The Blue Hall has a high, open ceiling and is surrounded by red brick walls.
+The Blue Hall has a high, open ceiling surrounded by red brick walls.

 Why is a room with a red brick floor called the “Blue Hall”?

 As for the origin of the name “Blue Hall,” it was planned to paint the walls of the room blue when the Stockholm City Hall was first built.